pgxn/pgxn-manager/README.md

 Copyright and Licence
 ---------------------

-Copyright (c) 2010 PostgreSQL Experts and David E. Wheeler.
+Copyright (c) 2010 David E. Wheeler.

 This module is free software; you can redistribute it and/or modify it under the [PostgreSQL License](http://www.opensource.org/licenses/postgresql).